Everything you need to know about chickpeas (a.k.a. garbanzo beans), including different varieties, uses, and nutrition information.

 - Green: These are younger chickpeas with a sweet flavor, almost like green peas.

-- Dry: You may find dry chickpeas in the bulk section of your grocery or with the canned goods.
+- Dried chickpeas: You may find dry chickpeas in the bulk section of your grocery or with the canned goods.
 These should be stored in an airtight container for up to a year.
 The longer they’re stored, the more moisture they’ll lose and the longer they’ll take to cook.

-- Canned: Canned chickpeas are pre-cooked chickpeas.
+- Canned chickpeas: Canned chickpeas are pre-cooked chickpeas.
 You can eat canned chickpeas straight out of the can!
 Just be sure to rinse them off before chowing down to wash out excess sodium!

-- Flour: Indian and Italian cuisines both incorporate chickpea flours into a lot of dishes, from curries to pastas!
+- Chickpea flour: Indian and Italian cuisines both incorporate chickpea flours into a lot of dishes, from curries to pastas!
 In fact, India is crazy about chickpeas and produces more than any other country in the world.

 Are chickpeas starch or protein?